-Blood in the urine may or may not be accompanied by pain, but it is always abnormal and should be further investigated by a healthcare professional.
-Painful blood in the urine can be caused by a number of disorders, including infections and stones in the urinary tract.
+Blood in the urine may or may not be accompanied by pain, but it is always abnormal and should be further investigated by a health care professional.
+Painful blood in the urine can be caused by a number of disorders, including stones and infections in the urinary tract.
 Painless blood in the urine can also be due to many causes, including cancer.
 Blood in the urine is also referred to as hematuria.
 Visible blood in the urine is referred to as gross hematuria, while blood in the urine that is not visible to the naked eye is referred to as microscopic hematuria.

 Causes of Blood In Urine

 Treatment for bladder cancer depends on the stage of the disease, the grade of the tumor, and the type of bladder cancer.
 Options for treatment include surgery, radiation therapy, chemotherapy, and biological therapy.

 Bladder infection is an infection of the bladder, usually caused by bacteria or, rarely, by Candida.
 Certain people, including females, the elderly, men with enlarged prostates, and those with chronic medical conditions are at increased risk for bladder infection.
 Bladder infections are treated with antibiotics, but cranberry products and adequate hydration may help prevent bladder infections.

 Blood in semen is also known as hematospermia.
 Blood in semen can be caused by many conditions affecting the tubes that distribute semen from the testicles (seminal vesicles) or the prostate gland.
 Symptoms that may accompany blood in semen include blood in the urine, fever, painful urination, pain with ejaculation, tenderness, and swelling in the testes or groin area.
 Urinalysis, ultrasound, and MRI may be used to diagnose blood in the semen.
 Treatment depends upon the underlying cause of blood in the semen.